romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 class Book constructor(author: String) {}
 ```

-Any many cases `constructor` keyword can be omitted.
+In many cases `constructor` keyword can be omitted.

 ```kotlin
 class Book(author: String) {}
 ```

-Primary constructor can't contains any logic.
-To help with that you can declare an `init` block.
+Primary constructor can't contain any logic.
+To handle that you may declare an `init` block.

 ```kotlin  runnable
 class Book(author: String){